 The LLP is also exposed to operational risks through a number of contracts with third parties who have agreed to provide operational support to the LLP in accordance with the Programme Documentation.
-Structured Finance Management Limited has been appointed to provide corporate services in accordance with a corporate services agreement LTSB has been appointed to act as account bank.
-Cheltenham and Gloucester plc ("C&G"), a subsidiary of LTSB, has been appointed servicer and cash manager on behalf of the LLP.
+Structured Finance Management Limited ('SFM') has been appointed to provide corporate services in accordance with a corporate services agreement dated 20 October 2008.
+LTSB has been appointed to act as account bank.
+Cheltenham and Gloucester plc ('C&G'), a subsidiary of LTSB, has been appointed servicer and cash manager on behalf of the LLP.

-RISK MANAGEMENT (CONT'D)
+RISK MANAGEMENT (CONTINUED)